pratiksha23-github/EcomerceApi/README.md

 # ABOUT

-This is an E-commerce API made by using Node.Js & MongoDB Atlas.
+This is an E-commerce API made by using Node.Js & MongoDB .

 STEPS TO USE THE API: